jlb10333/longinus/README.md

   - Fixed lasers (shield blocks the lasers' path and allows the player to proceed undamaged)
 - Chain
   - Cranks (grab on with chain, spin around to make something in the environment move)
+  - Switches (grab on with chain, pull in direction to flip switch)
+    - (can be used to create one-way gates, or areas where the player has to go around a separate path to hit a switch from a different angle in order to progress through the main path)

 ## STORY: